jxuamazon/eks-workshop/content/010_introduction/container/_index.md

 - Most polular container platform
 - Use a "Docker file" to build a "Docker Image" and run it on a "Docker Engine"
 - A "Docker Image" contains all the software needed for the application
-- Use shared docker images from a "hub"
+- Use shared docker images from a "hub" or build your own

-##### Sigularity container for scientific computing
+##### Singularity container for scientific computing
 - More control on the system, not need to ask cluster admins to install anything
-- Works great on clusters (take advantage of network fabrics)
+- Works great on HPC clusters (take advantage of network fabrics)